XyzKangUI/Precognito/README.md

 I do not wish this to be distributed anywhere else.

+Notice: Do not use this addon in combination with either HealBarsClassic or ClassicHealPrediction.

 The addon adds the following Retail functions to Wrath Classic: